 • PSAL Boys and Girls Track Coach for the Queens High School Complex.

 7/11 Spanish Interpreter, School of Visual Arts, NY

-• Simultaneously interpreted in Spanish for an advertising class completely devised of visiting students from Chile.
+• Simultaneously interpreted in Spanish for an advertising class completely devised of college students visiting from Chile.

 9/04-6/08 Commercial Art Teacher, Technology Department, Brooklyn Technical High School, NY

 • Taught Advanced Placement college level courses: Design and Drawing for Production and Art History.

 • Instructed gifted high schools student in Technical Drawing, Digital Photography, Interior and Environmental Design, Intro. to Engineering Design, and Industrial, Graphic & Product Design.

 • Created and implemented lessons plans for a curriculum that meets NY state and city art and technology standards, evaluated students progress through the development of rubrics for hands-on and computer projects.

 • Awarded BTHS Faculty Grants after submitting a proposal for extra funds to help students with special projects and instructional material.

 • Utilized Blackboard, Inventor, Photoshop, and SynchronEyes softwares in the classroom.